nandoperd/kopiapi/README.md

 ```
 api data is ready to use

+note : If you want to use the api I made for this project, you can visit my repository : https://github.com/nandoperd/kops

 ## axios
 first you need to install axios dependence
 // Make a request for a user with a given ID